iAdramelk/blog/content/blog/2019-06-26-june-19-dvc-heartbeat.md

 <external-link
 href="https://medium.com/@christopher.samiullah/first-impressions-of-data-science-version-control-dvc-fe96ab29cdda"
-title='First Impressions of Data Science Version Control (DVC)' description="A Powerful New Machine Learning Tool" link='medium.com' image='/uploads/images/2019-06-26/first-impressions-of-data-science-version-control.png' />
+title="First Impressions of Data Science Version Control (DVC)" description="A Powerful New Machine Learning Tool" link="medium.com" image="/uploads/images/2019-06-26/first-impressions-of-data-science-version-control.png" />

 > In 2019, we tend to find organizations using a mix of git, Makefiles, ad hoc
 > scripts and reference files to try and achieve reproducibility.
 DVC enters